smbanasik/GarFishEngine/docs/text_considerations.md

 ## Text Rendering Requirements
 We should have the capabilities of a modern word processor.
 That means per letter customization, fonts, scaling, and so on.
+Since most text in a game is not dynamic, we can hold off on efficient text editing and just create the
+text asset for now.
+We'll come up with another system that uses a dynamic buffer for situations that
+would require per-letter increases to text rendering.

 ## Text Rendering Solution
 Like the graphics pipeline, text rendering can be split into three categories: low level, high level,